nodadyoushutup/cloud-image-repository/README.md

 python app.py
 ```

 The application listens on port `5000` by default.
-Visit `http://localhost:5000/` to see the list of uploaded files and use the upload form.
+Visit `http://localhost:5000/` to see the list of uploaded files.

 ### Generate an API key